|

 Airports in the Aviation Value Chain: Financing, Returns, Risk and Investment

-Michael W. TRETHEWAY & Kate MARKHVIDA, InterVISTAS Consulting, Canada
+Michael W. TRETHEWAY and Kate MARKHVIDA, InterVISTAS Consulting, Canada

 Discussion Paper No 2013-15, May 2013